-BMO Harris Bank and Lively to Modernize HSA Offering with Personalized Experience
+BMO Harris Bank and Lively to Modernize HSA Offering With Personalized Experience

-SAN FRANCISCO and CHICAGO, June 24, 2021 /PRNewswire/ - Lively, Inc., creators of the modern Health Savings Account (HSA), today announced that it is working with BMO Harris Bank (NYSE: BMO), to bring a modern HSA experience to eligible individual BMO customers and commercial banking clients making HSA arrangements for their employees and commercial customers through a new referral agreement.
+Lively%2C+Inc., creators of the modern Health Savings Account (HSA), today announced that it is working with BMO+Harris+Bank (NYSE: BMO), to bring a modern HSA experience to eligible individual BMO customers and commercial banking clients making HSA arrangements for their employees and commercial customers through a new referral agreement.
 Beginning this fall, new HSAs will be delivered by Lively, providing BMO customers with a more engaging HSA experience that will help them make real financial progress through more powerful health savings tools.

 According to Devenir, HSA assets doubled in the last three years to $82.2 billion held in over 30 million accounts, despite how unusual 2020 was for consumers and health spending.